-As with most things, there are many options to choose from in terms of septic systems.
-Whether you are looking to install a new septic system for your home, replace an old one, learn which type is already installed for your home, or just become more informed about the different types of septic systems, this article should benefit you greatly.
-We’ll dive into each type of septic system in turn, giving an overview and examining the pros and cons of each.
+As with most things, there are many options to choose from when it comes to septic systems!
+Whether you are looking to install a new septic system for your home, replace an old one, learn which type is already installed for your home, or just become more informed about the different types of septic systems out there, this article should benefit you greatly.
+We’ll dive into each type of septic system in turn, giving an overview and examining the pros and cons of each!

 Conventional Septic System

 A conventional septic system is what you would typically find installed in a modern home.
-At its most basic level, a conventional septic system consists of a septic tank and a drain field (more commonly called a leach field).
-Waste is broken down in the septic tank by bacteria, and the liquid is separated from the solids, which settle to the bottom.
-The liquid then flows out of the septic tank into the drain field and is safely absorbed back into the ground.
+At its most basic level, a conventional septic system consists of a septic tank and a drain field (more commonly called a "leach field").
+Waste is broken down in the septic tank by bacteria, and the liquid separates from the solids, which settle to the bottom.
+The liquid then flows out of the septic tank and into the drain field and is safely absorbed back into the ground.

-- This system is dedicated to your property alone, giving you more control over the system.
+- This system is dedicated to your property, giving you more control over the system.

 - It can last for many years.
-With proper maintenance, some sources say that a system can last for upwards of 40 years!
+With proper maintenance, some sources say that a traditional septic system can last for upwards of 40 years!